stefanwest54/Face-Recognition-Access-System/README.md

-# Ultrasonic Activated Computer Vision Access Control System
+# RFID Computer Vision Access Control System (Man Trap)

 Author: Stefan M. West
 Date: September 2025

 ## Overview
-This project combines hardware (Arduino + 5V 2mA 1 channel relay + ultrasonic sensor + electromagnetic lock + LEDs) with software (Python + DeepFace + OpenCV) to create a motion‑triggered, computer vision–based access control system.
+This project combines hardware (Arduino + 5V 2mA 1 channel relay + RFIO-RC522 + electromagnetic lock + LEDs) with software (Python + DeepFace + OpenCV + Arduino) to create an RFID activated, computer vision–based access control system to simulate a modern mantrap.

 The system works as follows:
-1. The Arduino monitors distance using an ultrasonic sensor.
+1. The Arduino monitors for RFID presence.
-2. When motion is detected, the Arduino sends a `TRIGGER` message to the PC over serial.
+2. When a card is detected, Arduino sends the UID to the PC over serial.
-3. The PC activates the webcam and runs facial recognition using ArcFace (DeepFace).
+3. The PC approves or denies UID, if approved the PC activates the webcam and runs facial recognition using ArcFace (DeepFace).
+   If denied, PC sends `DENIED` over serial for LED indication
-4. If the face matches an enrolled user above the configured threshold, access is granted and the PC sends `APPROVED` back to the Arduino.
+5. If the face matches an enrolled user above the configured threshold, access is granted and the PC sends `APPROVED` back to the Arduino.
-5. The Arduino provides LED feedback while powering solenoid lock for entry.
+6. The Arduino provides LED feedback while powering solenoid lock for entry.

 ---